wp-plugins/bulletproof-security/readme.txt

 * Security Patch - This is a patch version of BPS
 * An XSS vulnerability was found in BPS by SiNA Rabbani at packetstormsecurity.org
 * Sincere thanks to SiNA Rabbani for discovering this XSS vulnerability
+* Sincere thanks to Jon and Mark from WordPress.org as well for assistance

 = .47 =
 * View the Whats New page in BPS for the latest changes to BPS